1902-feb18-net/Andy-code/Andy-Notes/panelPractice.md

 note CLR also provides other services like auto garbage collection, exception handling and resource management.

+### What is a constructor?
+It is a special method of class that gets invoked whenever an instance of the class is created.
+A constructor contains a collection of instructions that are executed at the time of obj creation.
+Used mostly to assign initial values to the data members of the same class.
+A constructor without parameters is called a default constructor.
+It has every instance of the class to be initialized to the same values.
+Init all numeric fields to zero and all string and obj to null inside a class.

 ### How do you perform unit tests in a .Net application?
 In a .Net application we can perform xUnit tests that follows this AAA process.
 1. Arrange: where we arrange the necessary data or things we'll need to act upon